The Benefits of Employee Recognition Amidst Mounting Layoffs

 3. Encourage Team / Individual Consultant Videos

 Early in the pandemic, you saw many viral videos – people were trapped at home and were seeking exciting forms of entertainment and connection.
 We all remember these videos.
 As distributed and gig work arrangements become more and more embedded in the economy, such types of entertainment can be used to create connections in the workforce.

-Consider encouraging field teams to create videos.
-If you don’t have field teams, ask individual contractors to provide video content.
-These videos can be stitched-together footage from different field contractors – a video spliced together of them having fun while performing sales or gig work activities.
+Consider encouraging ales force teams to create videos.
+If you don’t have field teams, ask individual contractors and sales force members to provide video content.
+These videos can be stitched-together footage from different field members – a video spliced together of them having fun while performing sales or gig work activities.
 The videos can also help to complete distributor sales training.
 Again, the sky is the limit.
 Be creative.

 Our Idea: Offer a prize to the field team or individual whose video gets the most engagement online.